vsavkin/large-monorepo/README.md

 The repo has Nx, Turbo, Lerna and Lage enabled.
 They don't affect each other.
 You can remove one without affecting the other one.

+## Benchmark & Results (Oct 27)

+We will keep the September numbers cause it looks like Turbo 1.6 is broken.
+Rerunning `turbo run build` several times (which should always result in cache hits) sometimes results in cache misses.
+Once Turbo is fixed, we will update the numbers.

+* average lage time is: 1281.8
+* average turbo time is: 11010.8
+* average lerna (powered by nx) time is: 419
+* average nx time is: 276.2
+* nx is 4.640839971035482x faster than lage
+* nx is 39.865314989138305x faster than turbo
+* nx is 1.5170166545981174x faster than lerna (powered by nx)

 ## Benchmark & Results (UPDATED September 19, 2022)

 Run `npm run benchmark`.
 The benchmark will warm the cache of all the tools.
 We benchmark how quickly